 That being said, vacuum stoppers help slow oxidation down even at room temperature, and we use these out of habit even when simply consuming a delicate bottle over the course of an evening.
 Does it help?
 The jury is still out on that one.
 But if you're looking to preserve delicate flavors, it also doesn't hurt.

-Fortified wines (15%-22% ABV) vary considerably based on their alcohol content- as low as a week or as long as six months (or more) in the refrigerator.
+Fortified wines (15%-22% ABV) vary considerably based on their alcohol content as ethanol is a preservative to a degree- these may last as low as a week or as long as six months (or more) in the refrigerator.
 The ABV of fortified wines makes this tier challenging.
 A delicate Fino sherry at 15% ABV will start to lose its flavor within a week in the refrigerator, even with a vacuum stopper.
 An intense, tawny Port wine at 22% may last six months or more without noticeable changes in its flavor structure as the wine has already been exposed to oxygen for years or decades (although some extremely talented tasters may argue differently).

 Generally speaking, if your wine is under 16% ABV, assume fresh flavors may keep for up to a week.
 If between 16% and 18% ABV, you may be able to enjoy a few months with a vacuum stopper.
 If over 18% ABV, you may get several months before noticing any flavor changes, if you notice any at all.
 That being said, while some spirits may be “shelf stable” in perpetuity at 20% ABV or higher (read: whiskey, rum, etc.), all wines have delicate chemicals that will oxidize- so conventional spirit storage logic may not necessarily apply in this case.

-Sparkling wine will likely lose its bubbles within minutes to roughly one day, but flavor logic for still wine likely holds from above.
+Sparkling wine will last anywhere from minutes to roughly one day, particularly in how long the CO2 stays in solution, but flavor logic for still wine likely holds from above.
 The range for bubbles here is rather drastic if only because there are so many methods for CO2 generation.
-A lightly bubbled frizzante made with CO2 injection could possibly go flat much quicker than a high-pressure bottle made in the traditional method.
+A lightly bubbled frizzante made with CO2 injection could possibly go flat much quicker than a high-pressure bottle made in the traditional method, for example.

 There is a caveat with sparkling wine in that the use of a vacuum stopper will likely cause bubbles to dissipate faster.
 This is because pulling a vacuum on a bottle of sparkling wine likely will cause more CO2 to come out of solution and thus reduce its ability to be bubbly long-term.
 While we still use these to preserve flavors short-term (since you can't put a mushroom cork back into the bottle once removed), our general “drink as fast as possible” rule applies here more than in other cases.